 Skip to main content

-Deepwater production activities for oil and natural gas has accelerated in response to the growing demand for energy.
-In recent years, floating production facilities have been playing an important role in making effective use of seabed resources.
-Hitachi's centrifugal compressors are a key component in this process and are making a difference in Brazil's offshore production activities.
-Photo provided by MODEC, Inc.
+Deepwater production activities for oil and natural gas have accelerated in response to the growing demand for energy.
+In recent years, floating production facilities, known as "FPSO" (Floating Production, Storage, and Offloading), have been playing a central role in resource development.
+Hitachi's centrifugal compressors for FPSO systems are a key component in this process and are making a difference on the seas in Brazil's offshore production of seabed resources.

 The baseplate was designed to ensure strength and reliability while weighing 23% less than the conventional design.